My loved one is in urgent need of services; what should I do?

 What type of certification and training do the therapists have?

-Our clinicians are generally licensed clinical social workers (LCSW), with a graduate degree in social work and a minimum of three years post-graduate supervised clinical experience; many have decades of experience working at the intersection of aging and mental health.
+Our clinicians are all licensed social workers with a graduate degree in social work and post-graduate supervised clinical experience; many have decades of experience working at the intersection of aging and mental health.
 All clinicians are trained in Motivational Interviewing, Cognitive Behavioral Therapy, Dialectical Behavior Therapy, working with Bereavement and Loss, Resolving Trauma, and Responding to Chronic Pain.
 Several of our clinicians have post-graduate training in various specializations, such as psychoanalysis, narrative therapy, mindfulness practice, and family systems.